displacedderch/AI-Model-for-Detection/README.md

 ## Overview

-This repository provides the architecture and processing pipeline for an LLM-Augmented Security Operations Center (SOC) Alerting Engine.
-The script is built to ingest, normalize, and correlate two types of security log streams.
-It combines traditional Layer 3/4 perimeter firewall logs, like Cisco ASA Syslog, with modern Layer 7 application, identity, cloud control plane, and possibly satellite infrastructure (such as Starlink) telemetry.
+The repository contains the architecture and processing pipeline for an alerting engine that is augmented with the use of large language models.
+The script is designed to ingest, normalise, and correlate two kinds of security log streams; it combines traditional Layer 3/4 perimeter firewall logs, for example those from Cisco ASA Syslog, with modern Layer 7 application, identity, cloud control plane, and possibly also telemetry from satellite infrastructure such as Starlink.

-The pipeline uses a Large Language Model (LLM) that follows strict JSON Schema rules.
-This helps it find complex multi-step attacks, business logic exploits, and semantic threats that standard perimeter firewalls might miss.
+The pipeline is based on a Large Language Model (LLM) which adheres to strict JSON Schema rules, enabling it to identify complex multi-step attacks, business-logic exploits, and semantic threats that ordinary perimeter firewalls would probably fail to detect.

 ---